dr-seshadhri/dr-seshadhri.github.io/_pages/hobbies-skills-interests.md

 ## Hobbies

 - I love to travel and have either lived in or visited more than 12 countries
+- I love to cook and I am a big fan of experimenting with different cuisines
 - I am an avid reader and love to write as well
 - I am also very heavily interested in sports analytics and like reading about the developments in different sports